 • Call the police.
 Write down the name of the person you speak with.

-• Call the Division of Early Care and Learning at 303-866-5958.
+• Call the Division of Early Learning Licensing and Administration at 303-866-5958.

 • Be prepared to give the following information:

-• Your name, phone number and mailing address
+• Your name, phone number, and mailing address

 • The Licensee's name, phone number and address